ALA-TSO/git-basic-exercises/README.md

-I'm the README file,
+I'm the README file
 thank you for taking
-your time to read me..
+your time to read me.
+....arbitrary changes...